GBeh1/AzureElkYamlGuide/README.md

 - The Jumpbox Server performs as a bridge for Virtual Machines (VM) connected to load-balancers, by connecting the public (IP) of the jumpbox to servers outside of the cloud.

 Integrating an ELK server allows users to monitor for CPU usage, memory usage, network traffic over routers and switches, and application performances.
-- Filebeat monitors the log files or locations specified, collects log events, and forwards them to Elasticsearch or Logstash.
-- Metricbeat monitors servers by collecting metrics from the system and services running on the server.

 The configuration details of each machine may be found below.
 _Note: Use the [Markdown Table Generator](http://www.tablesgenerator.com/markdown_tables) to add/remove values from the table_.